THE BYLAWS OF BRANDEIS UNIVERSITY

 b.
 Powers and Duties

-1. Subject to the limitations set forth in sub-paragraphs (2), (3) and (5) below, the Executive Committee is authorized to exercise the powers of the Board of Trustees.
-In the exercise of such powers, the Executive Committee shall take action on issues or matters of importance when the Committee finds that exigencies of time so require.
+(1) Subject to the limitations set forth in sub-paragraphs (2), (3) and (5) below, the Coordination Committee shall be charged with coordinating the work of the Standing Committees and is further authorized to exercise the powers of the Board of Trustees.
+In the exercise of such powers, the Coordination Committee shall take action on issues or matters of importance when the Chair proposes and the Committee concurs that an actual exigency of time so requires.

-2. The following powers are reserved to the Board alone and may not be delegated to the Executive Committee:
+(2) The following powers are reserved to the Board alone and may not be delegated to the Coordination Committee:

-5. The Board of Trustees may reverse or modify any vote of the Executive Committee, but no such reversal or modification shall nullify or impair any payment, purchase, sale, contract, or definitive commitment made under the authority of the Executive Committee.
+(5) The Board of Trustees may reverse or modify any vote of the Coordination Committee, but no such reversal or modification shall nullify or impair any payment, purchase, sale, contract, or definitive commitment made under the authority of the Coordination Committee.

-- The Executive Committee shall meet at the call of the Chair of the Board or upon vote of the Committee or whenever not fewer than three members of the Executive Committee so request in writing.
+(1) The Coordination Committee shall meet at the call of the Chair of the Board or upon vote of the Committee or whenever not fewer than three members of the Coordination Committee so request in writing.

-- A majority of the voting members of the Executive Committee, including the Chair or one Vice Chair of the Board, shall constitute a quorum.
-Actions of the Executive Committee shall be by majority vote of those present.
+(2) A majority of the voting members of the Coordination Committee, including the Chair or one Vice Chair of the Board, shall constitute a quorum.
+Actions of the Coordination Committee shall be by majority vote of those present.
 Members may participate by telephone conference only at the discretion of the Chair.
-Notice of meetings and ballot voting may be sent by facsimile or electronic mail.
-Summary minutes of the meetings shall be distributed to the Board of Trustees at its next regular meeting following the meeting of the Executive Committee.
+Notice of meetings may be sent by facsimile or electronic mail.
+Summary minutes of the meetings shall be distributed to the Board of Trustees reasonably promptly following the meeting of the Coordination Committee.

 3. Other Committees

 b.
-Committee Chairs and Vice Chairs shall normally be appointed for two-year terms, but no Chair or Vice Chair shall serve more than a total of six consecutive years in the same position, and may be removed by the Chair of the Board, but only after consultation with the Nominating and Governance Committee and the President.
+Committee Chairs and Co-Chairs shall normally be appointed for a one year term, but no Chair or Co-Chair shall serve more than a total of six consecutive years in the same position, and may be removed by the Chair of the Board, but only after consultation with the Nominating and Governance Committee and the President.

 c.
-In addition to the Executive Committee, the Standing Committees of the Board of Trustees shall include but not be limited to:
+In addition to the Coordination Committee, the Standing Committees of the Board of Trustees shall include but not be limited to:

 1. There shall be no proxy voting.